 Process notes

 I stretch my boundaries, experiment with new techniques, and continue to challenge myself to arrive at what I truly want to bring into the world.
-My artist blog brings together reflections on process, symbolism, and studio practice within my contemporary art practice.
+My artist blog brings together reflections on process, symbolism, studio practice, and little adventures within my contemporary art practice.

 Leonoor Ruigrok –